-Law firm client service statistics can be frightening:
+Law firm customer service statistics can be frightening:

-- Fewer than 10% of clients who call a law firm will actually get to speak to a lawyer.
+- Fewer than 10% of customers who call a law firm will actually get to speak to a lawyer.

 - More than 40% of people who leave a voicemail or fill out a web form wait two or three days before they hear back.